LordDarkula/chess_py/README.md

 ## Introduction

-Chess_py is an open source chess client and framework written in python.
-Can create chess matches and provide players with data regarding current position, possible moves and eventual result of the game.
-UCI integration in progress.
+Chess_py is an open source chess library written in Python.
+Made to create chess engines.
+Handles the chess so you can focus on the engine.

 ## Installation